Bovi-analytics/BeastAndBytes/README.md

-# Website for Beats and Bytes
+# Website for Beast and Bytes

 🔗 https://bovi-analytics.github.io/BeastAndBytes/